Single-layer framework of variational tensor network states: Discussions

 \section{Discussions}

 In this work, we propose a single-layer framework that integrates the nested tensor network method into the variational tensor network calculations leveraging automatic differentiation.
 This framework can reduce the memory and computational costs by two and three orders of $D$ compared to traditional variational calculations, thereby enabling $D$ to be larger and achieving better accuracy.
-The validity of the framework is demonstrated through two prototypical models: the square lattice Heisenberg model and the Shastry-Sutherland model.
+The validity of the framework is demonstrated through two prototypical models: the square-lattice Heisenberg model and the Shastry-Sutherland model.
 Even without GPU hardware acceleration or symmetry considerations, we can extend $D$ to 9, yielding accurate ground-state energies and consistent order parameters with previous studies.
-Especially, for the Shastry-Sutherland model, we confirm an intermediate empty-plaquette VBS phase in the ground state diagram.
+In particular, for the Shastry-Sutherland model, we confirm an intermediate empty-plaquette VBS phase in the ground-state phase diagram.
 The convergence with respect to $D$ and $\chi$ is systematically analyzed, and nearly complete convergence is observed even for the largest $D$.
 We believe this framework could enable large-scale variational tensor network calculations in more complex quantum systems, such as superconductivity \cite{TNStJ, TNSHubbard}, excited states, and dynamical studies \cite{ADPEPS, LY-PRB2025} in the future.

 In our calculations, the single-layer tensor network with nested structure is contracted by the CTMRG algorithm.
 It is known that the idea of nested tensor network can be performed not only in CTMRG \cite{YJKao-CTMRG, DNSheng-CTMRG}, but also in other tensor contraction algorithms, such as time-evolving block decimation \cite{NTN2017, Vidal-TEBD, Orus-TEBD}, and coarse-graining renormalization group.
 Therefore, correspondingly, the single-layer framework in this work can also be realized in other algorithms than CTMRG.
 The extra acceptable sacrifice is probably the same, i.e., the size of the unit cell of the single-layer nested tensor network may be doubled, as shown in Fig.~\ref{Fig:NTN}(c) in this work.